 Check the latest information on risk from COVID-19 for St. Kitts and Nevis on the TravelHealthPro website

 See the TravelHealthPro website for further advice on travel abroad and reducing spread of respiratory viruses during the COVID-19 pandemic.

 Entry and borders

-A travel advisory is in place restricting travel from the UK, Brazil, South Africa and India.
+A travel advisory is in place restricting travel from Brazil, South Africa and India.

 See Entry requirements to find out what you will need to do when you arrive in St Kitts and Nevis.
 Changes may take effect at short notice.

 Returning to the UK